Michael Palm

 Research Interests

 Palm’s current book project documents and analyzes the new economy for vinyl records after digitization.
 Informed by labor ethnography along records’ contemporary supply chain, the book connects the vinyl revival to issues including ecological sustainability, gentrification, and independent cultural production in a digital media landscape.
 Palm’s book Technologies of Consumer Labor: A History of Self-Service (Routledge, 2017) documents and examines the history of technology used by consumers to serve oneself.
 The telephone’s development as a self-service technology functions as the narrative spine, and Palm argues that the naturalization of self-service telephony, specifically via the touch-tone keypad, shaped consumers’ attitudes and expectations about interacting and transacting via digital technology.
-Technologies of Consumer Labor was recently reviewed in the journals, Media Industries and Information, Communication, and Society.
+Technologies of Consumer Labor has been reviewed in the journals, Media Industries and Information, Communication, and Society.

-Recent Honors
+Selected Recent Honors

-Faculty Mentor, Moore Undergraduate Research Program, UNC-Chapel Hill, Summer 2019, Summer 2020
+Faculty Mentor, Moore Undergraduate Research Program, UNC-Chapel Hill, Summer 2019, Summer 2020, Summer 2021, Summer 2022, Summer 2023

 Nominated for Book of the Year, National Communication Association, Critical/Cultural Division, 2018